ashleyajohn/ashleyajohn.github.io/_posts/2018-12-29-nba-what-if.md

 ![league_seeding]({{ "/assets/league_seeding.PNG" | absolute_url }})

-The Spurs and Timberwolves squeeze their ways in there at the expense of the Clippers and the Wizards.
+The Spurs and Timberwolves squeeze their ways in there at the expense of the Clippers and the Wizards and the entire Northwest division shows up for the post season.

 The basketball is different from hockey is almost every way, so though this scoring format doesn't make much intuitive sense, this analysis was a fun thought experiment about how the playoffs might look and how it would result regular season play as a result.
 Glad to see the Sixers make their way in regardless :)